 What can I expect while my dog is under anesthesia?

-Even so, knowing your dog is under anesthesia for a dental procedure can be nerve wracking.
+Understandably, knowing your dog needs to go under anesthesia for a dental procedure can be nerve wracking.
 But please rest assured that the whole veterinary team takes anesthesia very seriously.
 They will to do everything they can to avoid and quickly address any anesthetic complications.

-The veterinary team will typically take the following precautions any time a dog, especially a senior dog, is under anesthesia:
+Typically, the veterinary team will take the following precautions any time a dog, especially a senior dog, is under anesthesia:

 - Ensure that any other conditions are well managed and accounted for when making an anesthetic plan.
-This may involve modifying the anesthetic drug protocol for dogs with heart issues, checking the blood sugar of a diabetic dog, etc.
+This may involve modifying the anesthetic drug protocol for dogs with heart issues like mitral valve disease in dogs, checking the blood sugar of a dog with diabetes, etc.

 - Place an IV catheter to allow immediate access to the dog’s circulatory system should the dog need any emergency drugs.
 The vet will also use the catheter to give your dog IV fluids during the procedure.
 This can help maintain your dog’s blood pressure to provide adequate blood flow to the organs and tissues.